-The east coast of the United States is full of many incredible vacation spots.
-Some people think of the east coast as crowded, expensive, and boring, but when you look a little closer, you’ll find that you can avoid all of the above if you know where to go.
+The United States East Coast is full of many incredible vacation spots.
+Some people think of the East Coast as crowded, expensive, and boring, but when you look a little closer, you’ll find that you can avoid all of the above if you know where to go.

-Several east coast vacation spots are varied, attractive, and absolutely worthwhile.
+Several East Coast vacation spots are varied, attractive, and worthwhile.
 There’s something for every person, every budget, and every interest among them.
-If you haven’t visited the east coast in a while, you should research a new trip today.
+You should research a new trip today if you haven’t visited the East Coast yet.
 You’ll be very happy with what you find.

-In this post, we’ve put together a list of the best east coast vacation spots that we know you’ll love.
-We’ve only mentioned each one briefly so we can cover a vast number of them here, but we hope this information will inspire you to visit the east coast on your next trip.
+In this post, we’ve compiled a list of the best vacation spots on the East Coast we know you’ll love.
+We’ve only mentioned each one briefly, so we can cover many of them here, but we hope this information will inspire you to visit the East Coast on your next trip.